 Having taught since the age of 16, serving as a teaching assistant to Jiří Prchal at the Stedelijk Conservatory Leeuwarden for three years, she takes s special interest in teaching.
 In 2008 she taught a masterclass as a demonstration via a high speed internet connection in collaboration with Internet2, INHolland and the New World Symphony in Miami Beach.
 She has given masterclasses in Germany, the United States and the Netherlands, for venues such as at Duke University, Newark Academy in New York, the NRC Café in Amsterdam, the Akademie für Tonkunst in Darmstadt.
 For 4 seasons she was the cello and chamber music teacher of and international summer course at the Landesmusikakademie Hessen in Schlitz (Germany).
-She frequently gets asked to give coachings to cello sections of orchestra's such as the Netherlands Youth Stringorchestra, Sweelinck Orchestra, the Britten Youth Stringorchestra, and also teaches privately in Amsterdam.
+She frequently gets asked to give coachings to cello sections of orchestra's such as the Netherlands Youth Stringorchestra, Sweelinck Orchestra, the Britten Youth Stringorchestra, and also teaches chamber music and cello privately in Amsterdam.

 She studied with Czech cellist Jiří Prchal at Stedelijk Conservatory Leeuwarden, completing her Bachelors at the age of 19, and with Jean Decroos -principal cellist of the Royal Concertgebouw Orchestra at the time- for four years at Sweelinck Conservatory Amsterdam, where she graduated with her Diploma of Music Performance.
 A recipient of various Dutch scholarships, she furthered her studies with famed cellist and teacher Janos Starker at Indiana University in Bloomington, USA for two years, where she received the Performer Diploma and also worked with pianists György Sebök and Shigeo Neriki in various chamber music programs.